tajmone/pandoc-goodies/pp/test/GFM-Alerts.md

 # Add Alerts CSS

 We need the CSS definition for viewing alerts.
-We'll use the `!raw(!GFMAlertsInlineCSS)` macro to inject the contents of `GFM-Alerts.css` as inline stylesheet:
+We'll use the `!raw(!GFMAlertsInlineCSS)` macro to inject the contents of `GFM-Alerts.css` as an inline stylesheet:

 ```
 !raw(!GFMAlertsInlineCSS)